Microsoft Azure DevOps vs PractiTest comparison

 Buyer's Guide

-Microsoft Azure DevOps is ranked 1st in Application Lifecycle Management (ALM) Suites with 123 reviews while PractiTest is ranked 20th in Application Lifecycle Management (ALM) Suites.
+Microsoft Azure DevOps is ranked 2nd in Application Lifecycle Management (ALM) Suites with 127 reviews while PractiTest is ranked 20th in Application Lifecycle Management (ALM) Suites.
 Microsoft Azure DevOps is rated 8.2, while PractiTest is rated 8.8.
-The top reviewer of Microsoft Azure DevOps writes "Good support, helpful management capabilities, and great Kanban boards".
+The top reviewer of Microsoft Azure DevOps writes "Allows us to deploy code to production without releasing certain features immediately and agile project management capabilities offer resource-leveling".
 On the other hand, the top reviewer of PractiTest writes "Offers one click graphical dashboard reports and advanced customization".
-Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and ServiceNow Strategic Portfolio Management, whereas PractiTest is most compared with TestRail, Zephyr Enterprise and Jira.
+Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and ServiceNow Strategic Portfolio Management, whereas PractiTest is most compared with TestRail, Jira and Zephyr Enterprise.
+See our Microsoft Azure DevOps vs. PractiTest report.

 See our list of best Application Lifecycle Management (ALM) Suites vendors.